alan-turing-institute/the-turing-way-book/content/make/make.md

 1. Make is easy to learn
 1. Make is available on many platforms
 1. Many people are already familiar with Make
-1. Makefiles reduce cognitive load because as long as the common make targets ``all`` and ``clean`` are present (explained below), you can be up and running without having to read lengthy instructions.
+1. Makefiles reduce cognitive load because as long as the common Make targets ``all`` and ``clean`` are present (explained below), you can be up and running without having to read lengthy instructions.
 This is especially useful when you work on someone else's project or on one that you haven't